Five dishes from LOGO - Best of Food!

 This being LOGO, we go off at a few tangents also.
 So you might also discover Meat Loaf or the Black Eyed Peas; Lady Marmalade or Eggs Benedict Cumberbatch cropping up amidst the cheese and cocktails.

-We’re not about to spoil things by handing out answers here… but to kick off the jollity, here are five trivia factlets about things in LOGO Best of Food – prompts for conversation to amaze your family and friends…
+Buy it on Amazon here... or stick around for five trivia factlets about things in LOGO Best of Food – prompts for conversation to amaze your family and friends…

 - Jam Roly-Poly!

 First recorded back in the early 1800’s, this scrummy pudding also enjoyed the alluring name of (checks notes)… ahhh – ‘Dead Man’s Leg’.
 Which is appetising.